willianxaviercs/gd_telemetry/README.md

 ## Development

-The development workflow can be found using the command below
+The development workflow can be found using the command below:

 ```bash
 make help